 - Rinse and soak eggs in cold water to cool.

 Step 2 – Allow hard-boiled eggs to cool completely before painting

 - Give your eggs time to cool completely before using paint pens to decorate them.

 3. Use paint pens to decorate Easter Eggs!

-It’s really fun and easy to use extra fine tip paint pens and metallic brush paint pens to decorate Easter eggs with children.
+- It’s enjoyable and easy to use extra fine-tip paint pens and metallic brush paint pens to decorate Easter eggs with children.
 Our favorite pastel paint pens are water-based, non-toxic, and super easy to use!